Jon Challinor: Cambridge United and Mansfield Town

-He was sent out on loan for the start of 2009–10 to Cambridge's divisional rivals Forest Green Rovers for one month on 7 August 2009.
+He was sent out on loan to Cambridge's divisional rivals Forest Green Rovers for one month on 7 August 2009.
 Challinor made his debut the following day in a 2–1 home defeat against Kettering Town, going on to make seven appearances at Forest Green.
 Forest Green had been interested in taking Challinor on another loan, until appointing a new manager.
-He left Cambridge on loan again after joining Conference Premier rivals Mansfield Town on a two-month loan on 20 November 2009.
-Challinor made a scoring debut for Mansfield with the equalising goal from close range in a 1–1 draw at home to Eastbourne Borough on 21 November 2009.
+He left Cambridge on loan again after joining Conference Premier rivals Mansfield Town on a two-month loan on 20 November.
+Challinor made a scoring debut for Mansfield with the equalising goal from close range in a 1–1 draw at home to Eastbourne Borough on 21 November.
 After making six appearances and scoring one goal in his loan spell, Challinor signed permanently for Mansfield for the rest of the season on 6 January 2010.
-He was released by Mansfield at the end of 2009–10, having made 15 appearances and scored two goals after signing permanently.
+He was released by Mansfield at the end of the 2009–10 season, having made 15 appearances and scored two goals after signing permanently.

-Brackley Town and Newport County
+Brackley Town, Newport County and Kettering Town

 Challinor signed with Southern League Premier Division club Brackley Town in July 2010, after he had been set to sign for Corby Town of the Conference North, with whom he had been on trial.
-He then signed for Conference Premier club Newport County on a short-term contract on 30 October 2010, making his debut later that day as a 28th-minute substitute for Martin John in a 2–1 home defeat to Kettering Town, but was himself substituted in the 73rd minute for Robbie Matthews.
-Challinor scored on his next appearance for Newport, with the winning goal after netting Sam Deering's cross in the 29th minute of extra time in a 1–0 victory away to Wealdstone in an FA Trophy first round replay on 13 December 2010.
-He was released by Newport on 30 December 2010, having made four appearances and scored one goal for the club.
+He then signed for Conference Premier club Newport County on a short-term contract on 30 October, making his debut later that day as a 28th-minute substitute for Martin John in a 2–1 home defeat to Kettering Town, but was himself substituted in the 73rd minute for Robbie Matthews.
+Challinor scored on his next appearance for Newport, with the winning goal after netting Sam Deering's cross in the 29th minute of extra time in a 1–0 victory away to Wealdstone in an FA Trophy first-round replay on 13 December.
+He was released by Newport on 30 December, having made four appearances and scored one goal for the club.

-Kettering Town

-He joined Conference Premier club Kettering Town on a contract until the end of 2010–11 on 18 January 2011.
+He joined Conference Premier club Kettering Town on a contract until the end of the 2010–11 season on 18 January 2011.
 Kettering were fighting against relegation, and Challinor was quoted as saying "We have to stay positive.
 We know it's a transitional period for the club and there is a lot going on".
 He made his debut later that day as a half-time substitute for Callum Wilson in Kettering's 2–1 loss away to Grimsby Town.
-His first goal for Kettering came in stoppage time against Southport in a 3–1 home victory on 30 April 2011, having entered the match in the 89th minute.
+His first goal for Kettering came in stoppage time against Southport in a 3–1 home victory on 30 April, having entered the match in the 89th minute.
 Challinor finished the season with 14 appearances and one goal for Kettering.
-He agreed to stay at Kettering ahead of 2011–12 on non-contract terms, in the belief that a permanent contract would later be agreed, and started the season playing as a defensive midfielder.
+He agreed to stay at Kettering ahead of the 2011–12 season on non-contract terms, in the belief that a permanent contract would later be agreed, and started the season playing as a defensive midfielder.